 "He is unbelievably engaging – not to mention brilliant."Chambers & Partners USA 2017

-Alan Grimaldi is a partner in Mayer Brown's Intellectual Property practice.
+Alan Grimaldi is a partner in Mayer Brown's Intellectual Property practice and is the former co-leader of the practice.
+At his former firm, he was co-chair of a 250 member intellectual property practice and was previously co-chair of that firm's commercial trial group.
 Accomplishments include a jury verdict of non-infringement after a five week trial in the Federal court in Arizona.
 In addition, he obtained a $76 million judgment against the United States in a breach of contract case for a Midwestern banking client.
-At his former firm, he was co-chair of a 250 member intellectual property practice and was previously co-chair of that firm's commercial trial group.

-He has extensive experience in patent and other intellectual property litigation, including mediation and arbitration, and has represented IP clients in the consumer goods, health care, chemical, electronics, automotive, banking, defense, energy & oil, and drug industries.
+He has extensive experience in both offensive and defensive patent and other intellectual property litigation, including mediation and arbitration, and has represented IP clients in the consumer goods, smartphone, health care, chemical, electronics, automotive, banking, defense, energy & oil, and drug industries.

 Alan has also had significant experience in all aspects of private and government antitrust and other complex commercial litigation including nationwide class action litigation, multi-district litigation in federal and state courts, federal and state administrative agency litigation, unfair competition, insurance coverage, products liability and litigation dealing with trade-related matters.